Tongue Piercing Pain: How Much Do They Hurt?

 Some have described the sensation of getting the tongue pierced like a large pinch, followed by a burning feeling.

-Your eyes may water a bit, but once the needle is through, the piercing pain is over.
-Most people with tongue piercings report that it doesn’t hurt at all when the jewelry goes in.
+Your eyes may water a bit, but once the needle is through, the worst of the pain is behind you.
+Reassuringly, most people report that it doesn’t hurt at all when the jewelry goes in after the hole has been made.

 The first thing that happens for a tongue piercing is you’ll have to fill out the usual forms and have your ID checked.
 The piercer will also ask about any health issues they should be aware of.

 Make sure you’re honest about any illness or allergies.
-It’s important for your piercing professional to know ahead of time.
+It’s important that your piercing professional knows ahead of time.
 Never put the desire for a nice-looking piercing above your health.

 After that’s all squared away, the piercer will check your tongue.
 They will make sure it’s long enough to pierce.
 Yes, some tongues are too short for a tongue piercing.
 If you can stick your tongue out of your mouth, yours is probably long enough.